 Yet what hides in this food in plain sight is an ingredient list that speaks to the destructive properties of these items, which are based on refined and highly processed grains, sugars and sweeteners, oils, dairy, modified ingredients, isolates, extracts, flavors, additives and preservatives.
 They are usually devoid of any quality nutritional value, and contain high sodium, and ingredients that cause inflammation, acidity and other damage in our bodies.

-All the lovely looking images and healthy sounding claims simply distract from what these foods are actually made of, and what risks they expose us to when it comes to our health, weight and energy levels.
-Of course there are some better ones and some worse ones, but generally speaking even the “health food” granola bars leave much to be desired and not any kind of optimally healthy food.
+All the lovely looking images and healthy-sounding claims simply distract from what these foods are actually made of, and what risks they expose us to when it comes to our health, weight, and energy levels.
+Of course, there are some better ones and some worse ones, but generally speaking even the “health food” granola bars leave much to be desired and not any kind of optimally healthy food.

-So if you are ready to stop wasting your health and money on these highly processed foods, simply opt for swapping them for quick and easy homemade granola bars based on truly whole and unprocessed grains, nuts, seeds and dried fruits.
+So if you are ready to stop wasting your health and money on these highly processed foods, simply opt for swapping them for quick and easy homemade granola bars based on truly whole and unprocessed grains, nuts, seeds, and dried fruits.
 This way you can control the quality of your ingredients and ensure you are not subjecting yourself to questionable or harmful ingredients.
 If you cannot make your own, you can try to find the best possible options in your health food store, which normally will not be grain-based, but nut-based, like Larabars.
-Just don’t fall for false healthy sounding bars, like KIND bars.
+Just don’t fall for false healthy-sounding bars, like KIND bars.

 2. Boxed Cereals

-Of course most health-conscious people already know to stay away from the worst of the worst, namely culprits like Fruit Loops, Lucky Charms or Frosted Flakes.
-Unfortunately most of us still do not realize that almost all other boxed cereals are not much better and come with their own risks and health hazards.
+Most health-conscious people already know to stay away from the worst of the worst, namely culprits like Fruit Loops, Lucky Charms or Frosted Flakes.
+Unfortunately, most of us still do not realize that almost all other boxed cereals are not much better and come with their own risks and health hazards.
 So if you are thinking Cheerios, Corn Flakes, or Muesli, are good choices, I invite you to start by reading their ingredient lists.
 Today, sadly, even the marketed “health food” cereals have at the very least several sweeteners added to them and ALL boxed cereals are made of highly processed grains.
 Non-whole grains are further refined in undesirable ways that strip the nutrients from the grain.

 Like granola bars, boxed or processed cereals are contain various added, isolated sugars and sweeteners.
 Many contain synthetic vitamins and minerals, as well as isolates, extracts and modified ingredients, including oils and GMOs.
 Be aware that if your cereal contains any corn, sugar or soy ingredients that are not organic, they are almost definitely genetically modified.